Douglas Quinta Reis

-Douglas Quinta Reis (February 24, 1954 - October 13, 2017) was a Brazilian editor and publisher, known for popularizing RPGs and comic books in Brazil.
+Douglas Quinta Reis (February 24, 1954 - October 13, 2017) was a Brazilian editor and publisher, known for popularizing Role-playing games (RPGs) and comic books in Brazil.

 Career

-In 1987, Quinta Reis met Mauro Martinez dos Prazeres while working at Unisys, an IT services company.
+In 1987, Quinta Reis met Mauro Martinez dos Prazeres while working at Unisys, an information technology services company.
 In 1987, the pair founded Devir Livraria in São Paulo, along with Walder Mitsiharu Yano and Martinez's wife, Deborah Fink.

-Devir was initially an importer of RPG (role-playing games) fantasy books, and comics aimed at adults, connecting a Brazilian audience with the North American comics market.
+Devir was initially an importer of RPG fantasy books, and comics aimed at adults, connecting a Brazilian audience with the North American comics market.
 The comics include titles from Marvel, DC, Image, Dark Horse, and other independent publishers.
-Devir later became a publishing house, being one of the most important Brazilian publishers of RPG and card games, with subsidiaries in Portugal, Spain, Chile, and other Latin American countries.
+Devir later became a publishing house, being one of the most important Brazilian publishers of RPGs and card games, with subsidiaries in Portugal, Spain, and Chile and other Latin American countries.

 In 1990, Devir began translating and publishing RPG books in Portuguese.
-In 1995, the company began importing Magic: the Gathering, a strategy game.
+In 1995, the company began importing Magic: The Gathering, a deck-building game.
 Devir imported other popular RPGs, including Dungeons & Dragons and GURPS.

 In 2000, Devir brought the Pokémon Trading Card Game to Brazil.